ruby-processing/JRubyArt/README.md

 ## JRubyArt

-Is a development fork of [ruby-processing][] that may soon have an independent existence see [processing-core][] at least in the short term.
+Is a development fork of [ruby-processing][] that may soon have a somewhat independent existence, see [processing-core][] at least in the short term.
 However until that time:-

-First you should install [processing-2.2.1][]
+Until that time you should install [processing-2.2.1][]

 Then create a `~/.jruby_art/config.yml` config file, here is what mine looks like on arch-linux